Tmitchy/OWASP-ZAP-Web-Security-/README.md

 # 🔐 Web Security Testing with OWASP ZAP

 # 📝Overview
-This project demonstrates a Password Spraying Attack in a controlled lab environment using Kali Linux and Hydra.

-Unlike brute force (which tests many passwords against a single account), password spraying tests a few common passwords across many accounts to avoid lockouts.
-In this exercise, I simulated how an attacker could gain unauthorized access to a Windows share (HR on MS10) by leveraging weak/reused credentials.

 This project demonstrates automated vulnerability scanning using [OWASP ZAP](https://www.zaproxy.org/).
-It focuses on detecting and analyzing common web application vulnerabilities:
+It focuses on detecting and analyzing common web application vulnerabilities in a controlled lab environment using Kali Linux:
 - SQL Injection (SQLi)
 - Cross-Site Scripting (XSS)
 - Cross-Site Request Forgery (CSRF)

+In this exercise, I simulated how an attacker could gain unauthorized access to a Windows share (HR on MS10) by leveraging weak/reused credentials.

 ## 📌 Objectives